Take a break

 Instead, go on a vacation with (or without) family, treat yourself to a series of spa days or maybe just do a whole lot of nothing in particular.

-Now what if you’re someone who just started your financial plan and/or are behind on your financial goals?
+Now what if you’re someone who just started your financial planning and/or are behind on your financial goals?
 That still means less is more during year-end.
 You have a financial path forward, and that’s reason to relax.

 A new approach to the year-end financial checklists